Comparision: Screen printing vs sublimation

-There are two famous types of imprints (Screen printing or sublimation) that are currently practiced in the printing industry.
-One is screen printing and the other is 3D sublimation printing.
-You will often find these two types of printing, especially when you practice printing on fabric or ceramic.
+The printing industry has two famous types of imprints (Screen printing or sublimation) currently practiced.
+One is screen printing, and the other is 3D sublimation printing.
+You will often find these two types of printing, primarily when you practice printing on fabric or ceramic.
 But what do these two different methods mean?
-Is there any substantial difference between the two or both are synonyms?
+Is there any substantial difference between the two, or are both synonyms?
 Let’s talk today about sublimation and screen printing.
-Then you will be completely known about the information about screen printing vs sublimation.
+Completely known of the information about screen printing vs. sublimation.

-Screen printing is an analogue technology that consists of pushing the ink with a squeegee through a pattern on a fine mesh screen and on the substrate being decorated.
+Screen printing is an analog technology that pushes the ink with a squeegee through a pattern on a fine mesh screen and the substrate.
 This process can be performed manually in a manual screen printing machine or with an automatic machine.
-Sublimation of ink is a digital printing process that requires a special printer similar to an inkjet printer.
+Sublimation of ink is a digital printing process that requires a particular printer similar to an inkjet printer.

-For dye-sublimation, it is first necessary to print a mirror image of the design on special transfer paper, which is then applied to the support with a hot press.
+For dye-sublimation, it is first necessary to print a mirror image of the design on special transfer paper, which applies to the support with a hot press.
 The heat of the press sublimates the ink on the transfer paper, which means that it passes directly from a solid to a gas without becoming an intermediate liquid.
-As a gas, the ink penetrates into the material being decorated.
+As a gas, the ink penetrated the material and decorated it.

 What is the Right Method for your Project?